openbmc/phosphor-ipmi-flash/bmc/README.md

 # Format of Config file

-This document gives details about the format of the config file useed by log, version and firmware handler.
+This document gives details about the format of the config file used by log, version and firmware handler.
 The config file is a .json file.

 ### Parameters